krutikgit/LPR-S/README.md

 ## Dataset

-- 100 real-world vehicle images captured from Indian roads.
+- 100+ real-world vehicle images and videos captured manually from Indian roads.
 - 34,575 multi-styled license plate alphanumeric characters for training and evaluation.

 ---